DBraun/audiotree/docs/source/introduction/transforms.rst

 Note that the ``max_db`` is inherited by both ``src`` and ``target``.
 This ability to inherit comes at the cost of potential name clashes between the keys of the config (e.g., ``"min_db"``, ``"max_db"``) and the keys in the AudioTree (``"src"``, ``"target"``, etc.).
-The user is expected to create their AudioTrees in a way that avoids these clashes.
+The user is expected to use a data source to create AudioTrees that avoid these clashes.

 Examples
 --------

 For now, the `tests/transforms/test_core.py <https://github.com/DBraun/audiotree/blob/main/tests/transforms/test_core.py>`_ is somewhat useful for thinking through the expected outputs.
-AudioTree is also used in `DAC-JAX <https://github.com/DBraun/DAC-JAX>`_, which shows how to use `ArgBind <https://github.com/pseeth/argbind/>`_ and data sources.
+AudioTree is also used in `DAC-JAX <https://github.com/DBraun/DAC-JAX>`_, which `shows <https://github.com/DBraun/DAC-JAX/blob/main/scripts/input_pipeline.py>`_ how to use `ArgBind <https://github.com/pseeth/argbind/>`_ and data sources.